cudy789/AMPL/docs/index.rst

 Compared to existing FRC camera solutions (such as `Limelight <https://docs.limelightvision.io/>`_ or `PhotonVision <https://docs.photonvision.org>`_), AMPL is designed specifically for multicamera setups and aims to minimize the technical barrier of entry for multicamera pose localization.

+Bring your own hardware, or use the recommended specs (3 cameras, RPi 5, totalling <$300).

 Features
 =========